Artificial nails: History

 "The earliest experiments and resultant artificial nails used a monomer and polymer mix applied to the nail and extended over a supporting form.
 This structure hardened and, when the support was removed, was then shaped to look like a natural extension of the nail plate.
 These dental materials were chemicals that came under the 'family' name of acrylics: thus the acrylic artificial nail was created.
 All materials subsequently used also belong to the acrylic family, but the term 'acrylic nails' has stuck to the method of using a liquid monomer and powder polymer."

 In 1878, Mary E. Cobb opened the first manicure salon in Manhattan.
 This came after studying nail care in France and marrying podiatrist, J. Parker Pray.
 During the 1920s, short well-manicured round nails were a symbol of wealth.
 Revlon made their first appearance in 1932 with only one single product, long lasting formula nail enamel.

-In 1954, Fred Slack, a dentist, broke his fingernail at work, and created an artificial nail as a realistic-looking temporary replacement.
+In 1954, Dr. Fred Slack Jr., a dentist, cut his thumb nail at work, and created an artificial nail using dental acrylic resin and aluminum foil as a realistic-looking temporary replacement.
 After experiments with different materials to perfect his invention, he and his brother, Tom, patented a successful version and started the company Patti Nails.
 Fred Slack used his dental equipment and chemicals to replace his natural nail, but over time the process has significantly changed.

 In the late 20th century, artificial nails for women became widely popular all over the world.
 In today's time there are even nail styling competitions.
 Judges of these nail competitions look for consistency from nail to nail.
 They also judge whether or not the nails complement the model's hands.
 If the nails are beautiful, but too long for the model's hands, the judge will count off points.
 The competitors will be judged on how neat their work space is and how organized they are.

-For years, nails were worn mostly by women.
-Now, in present days, people of all genders have the opportunity to wear false nails.